MicrosoftDocs/xamarin-communitytoolkit/docs/views/expander.md

 - `Collapsed` indicates that the `Expander` is collapsed.

 The `Expander` control also defines a `Tapped` event that's fired when the `Expander` header is tapped.
 In addition, `Expander` includes a `ForceUpdateSize` method that can be called to programmatically resize the `Expander` at runtime.

+> [!IMPORTANT]
+> The Expander has been part of Xamarin.Forms and has been moved to the Xamarin.CommunityToolkit.
+As part of that move, the `ExpanderState` enum has been renamed to `ExpandState`

 ## Create an Expander